 Reheating is a breeze — just microwave for 20 seconds, give it a stir, and repeat until warmed through.

-My chili mac recipe is also great for make-ahead meals because you can freeze it for up to 3 months.
+This is also the best chili mac recipe for make-ahead meals because you can freeze it for up to 3 months!

-It isn’t a good idea to freeze, thaw, and then refreeze meat, so be sure to store in separate containers if you plan on making leftovers into several meals.
+It isn’t a good idea to freeze, thaw, and then refreeze meat, so be sure to portion chili mac into separate containers if you plan on using leftovers for several meals.

 With love, from our simple kitchen to yours.